 Kyaiktiyo Pagoda can be regarded as one of the most bizarre religious structures in the world.
 This “gravity-defying” gilded rock is one of the most sacred pilgrimage sites in Myanmar.
 For anybody who follows Buddhism, a visit to Kyaiktiyo Pagoda is considered a great privilege.
 And just like Mount Popa, the view up here is absolutely spectacular.

 The Golden Rock in the late 19th century and today

-The only tourist attraction which is not a religious site in this list, Inle Lake is a great place to find tranquillity and relaxation while in Myanmar.
-But if you’re bored of just laying back, there are lots of fascinating activities here, such as taking a boat ride, kayaking whilst gazing at the one-leg rowing fishermen, joining a cooking class at a local house or visit a local market at dawn.
+The only tourist attraction which is not a religious site on this list, Inle Lake is a great place to find tranquillity and relaxation while in Myanmar.
+But if you’re bored of just laying back, there are lots of fascinating activities here, such as taking a boat ride, kayaking whilst gazing at the one-leg rowing fishermen, joining a cooking class at a local house, or visiting a local market at dawn.
 Apart from that, Inle Lake is an ideal choice as a base for exploring other famous sites in Shan State such as number 10 and number 9.

 One-leg rowing in Inle Lake

 There can be one greater pagoda than The Golden Rock, and that is the fabulous 100-meter tall gilded stupa of Shwedagon in Yangon.
 Its size is so massive that the stupa is visible from almost every corner of the city, even at night.
 No trip to Myanmar is complete without a visit to the country’s grandest pagoda.
 The best time to visit Shwedagon is at dawn or sunset as it is less crowded and the surrounding view is at its best.